Sign In Forgot Password

 We invite you to experience Judaism on a new level.
 You can take a year-long course or a single class, come to a three-session series or attend a once-a-month discussion group.
 Classes, lectures, concerts, and tours are all opportunities to deepen your connection to Judaism.
 We offer classes at all levels of learning.
 You are welcome to participate in any course or event whatevver your prior Jewish educational background.
 Our clergy, teachers, and guest speakers are dedicated to helping you develop and strengthen your relationship to Judaism.

-Read about and register for our classes below!
+Read about upcoming FALL 2024 classes and register classes below!

 Beginning Conversational Hebrew - LEVEL 2